DragonBanana/advanced_algorithm_circuit_retiming/README.md

 * **plotly**, to plot the results in nice charts.

 ## gen_circuits.py:
-The [gen_circuits.py](gen_circuits.py) contains the functions to generate different types of circuits:
+The [gen_circuits.py](gen_circuits.py) script contains the functions to generate different types of circuits:
 * N bit correlator.
     ```python
     import gen_circuits